threefoldtecharchive/rivine/doc/api/Daemon.md

   // Smallest allowed ratio between the old difficulty and the new difficulty.
   "maxadjustmentdown": "2/5",

-  // Number of Hastings in one coin.
+  // Number of smallest coin unit in one coin.
   "onecoin": "1000000000000000000000000" // hastings per coin
 }
 ```